Docent (miniseries): Plot

+Season 1

 Unexpected circumstances lead docent Stehlík to the team of the Prague murder party, which is headed by the pragmatic Major Šera.
 Stehlík is a police academic and a specialist in the psychological profiling of criminals.
 He shares an office with problematic Captain Fousová.
 Their attitude towards life, investigative methods and personal esprit are completely different.
 Their differences still lead them to reveal the perpetrator of so far unsolved murders and to a surprising connection with the current case which is investigated by their colleagues Málek and Plesl.

+Season 2

+Set 2 years after events of first season.
+Docent Stehlík lectures at the police academy while Fousová works at the police presidium. Šera still leads Prague murder party.
+Cold-blooded murder of young woman forces him to reopen a case from 1990s and ask Stehlík for help with the investigation.